-Our Bylaws provide that directors are elected by a plurality of the votes cast by shares entitled to vote at such election of directors.
+Our Bylaws provide that directors are elected by a plurality of the votes cast by shares entitled to vote.
+Accordingly, the seven nominees who receive the highest number of affirmative votes of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to our Board of Directors.